 Visiting the Opera House in Paris: Palais Garnier

-I took a tour inside the sunning opera house in Paris and it was a truly unique experience.
+I took a tour inside the stunning opera house in Paris and it was a truly unique experience; definitely worth a visit.

 The grand staircase